mattialoszach/capbar/README.md

 If macOS blocks the first launch, right-click `CapBar.app`, choose `Open`, and confirm.
 You can also allow it from `System Settings > Privacy & Security` if macOS shows an `Open Anyway` button.

+> [!WARNING]
+> CapBar is not yet signed with an Apple Developer ID, so macOS Gatekeeper may refuse to open the downloaded app even after the steps above.
+If you cannot get the release build to launch, use [Option 2: Build And Install From Source](#option-2-build-and-install-from-source) instead, which builds the app locally.

 ### Set Up A Provider

 CapBar reads account and usage information written by the provider CLIs.
 Install and log in to at least one provider before using CapBar: